lfoswald/lfoswald.github.io/_pages/nerd.md

 ### Read

 * New to computational social science?
 [Bit by Bit](https://www.bitbybitbook.com/)
 * Stuck with coming up with social science research questions?
-Methods of discovery (Andrew Abbot)
+[Methods of discovery](https://www.thalia.de/shop/home/artikeldetails/ID6792127.html)
 * Technology is not the solution to everyting?
 [The smart enough city](https://mitpress.mit.edu/books/smart-enough-city)
 * Psychology is not the solution to everyting?
-The quick fix
+[The quick fix](https://www.thalia.de/shop/home/artikeldetails/ID149757965.html)
 * What's going on with the internet and US politics?
 [Breaking the social media prism](https://press.princeton.edu/books/hardcover/9780691203423/breaking-the-social-media-prism)
 * Why was climate change a problem again and since when do we know that?
 [Limits to growth](https://www.clubofrome.org/publication/the-limits-to-growth/)
 * Cities are more than a collection of buildings?
 Building and Dwelling - Ethics for the city